 Our experiment.com supported-results were negative, but they gave us the impetus to follow up by showing that bright white light exposure to the eyes of male pigs significantly increased carbon monoxide levels in the retinal venous blood.
 This study provided preliminary mammalian evidence of the effect of bright light on blood in the eye vasculature.
+A follow up study was published in 2020 using human blood (in vitro) supporting this model.

 About This ProjectLight has been shown to have anti-depressant effects (just think about your mood when it's sunny!).
 But we still don't know why light can be so energizing for people.
 This research will begin to answer this question and answer a major mystery in biology that is solvable!